bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ```

 We can see that the dataset contains lat-long coordinates, the date, and a series of seawater measurements.
-Above you can see a plot of the average surface sea temperature (sst) between 2010-2020, where recording buoys and boats have travelled.
+Above you can see a plot of the average surface sea temperature (sst) between 2010-2020, where recording buoys and boats have traveled.

 ### Data Conversion